lvitters/rauschen/README.md

 <br>

-*How do we find our way through all this noise?*
+*How can we find our way through all this noise?*

 <br>